PurdueECE-362-SSTV-Project/SSTV-Core/README.md

 # SSTV-Core
-Repository to hold all code for the 362 code
+Repository to hold all code for the 362 core